Vinay2603/Vinay2603/README.md

 <h1 align="left">About me!</h1>
 <p align="left">One who likes to code and live in the world of web development </p>
 <p align="left" font >I enjoy developing websites and web applications with a specialization in MERN stack.
-In My free time I love to play Chess,cricket,video games and learning about new technologies. </p>
+In My free time I love to play Chess , cricket , video games and learning about new technologies. </p>

 - 🔭 I’m currently working on **my existing Projects**